mehedirm6244/Miserable_Xfce/README.md

 I recommend you to use this package for enabling this wm theme in CSD applications also: https://github.com/PCMan/gtk3-nocsd

 And remember, this theme is for keyboard-driven workflows, which means there's no taskbar buttons.
 Make sure to bind shortcuts to each commands

+I'm sorry for uploading .zip files, I had lack of time... so....